-If you're considering filing a lawsuit to challenge your home insurer's denial of your claim, confer with a qualified attorney at your earliest convenience.
+Homeowners Insurance (different from Flood Insurance) policies have not provided much in the way of benefits to most Sandy survivors.
+However, depending on the exact wording in your policy and the specific damage Sandy caused to your property, you may have an argument that you are entitled to collect under your homeowners policy.
+If you're considering filing a lawsuit to challenge your home insurer's denial of your Sandy claim(s), confer with a qualified attorney at your earliest convenience.
 Get an evaluation of your argument from a competent policyholder attorney and pinpoint the deadline for filing suit.
 Different legal rules apply to home and flood insurance disputes.